Yes Energy News and Insights

 Vertically Integrated Utility infographic

 Electricity in the US was originally delivered through vertically integrated utilities.
 These for-profit utilities owned and controlled generation, transmission, and distribution.
-With little to no competition, natural monopolies developed and utilities were able to charge high prices for electricity.
+With little to no competition, natural monopolies developed, and utilities could charge high prices for electricity.

-To combat this, some city, county, and state governments created not for profit and public utilities, called municipal utilities, which owned generation and distribution assets for the local community.
-In rural areas, where it was more difficult to get electricity, not for profit cooperatives were formed, which primarily owned distribution assets.
+To combat this, some city, county, and state governments created not-for-profit and public utilities, called municipal utilities, which owned generation and distribution assets for the local community.
+In rural areas, where it was more difficult to get electricity, not-for-profit cooperatives formed, which primarily owned distribution assets.

 Independent System Operators (ISOs) and Competitive Markets

-Following these acts, markets began opening up to competition in some areas of the country, giving rise to electric marketers and independent system operators (ISOs).
-In these deregulated markets, FERC oversees fair trade practices.
+Following these acts, markets began opening up to competition in some areas of the US, giving rise to electric marketers and Independent System Operators (ISOs).
+In these deregulated markets, the Federal Energy Regulatory Commission (FERC) oversees fair trade practices.

 Next Steps